danjos2/danjos2.github.io/index.md

 ---

 [Alaska](danjos2.github.io/webmap)
-This map shows population density of the U.S. and Maryland [<img src="images/alaska.jpg?raw=true"/>](pdf/gremlin)
+This is an interactive map that shows airports and lakes in Alaska [<img src="images/alaska.jpg?raw=true"/>](pdf/gremlin)